 Models like the MoJack ZR Lawn Tractor Lift can fold due to its X design.
 Others either fold by loosening pins or bolts, so we recommend storing them folded on a shelf or under a table.
 The thinnest can be only a few inches wide, which makes them very handy to store.

 Lighter models can fold completely and hang on a wall.
 It wouldn’t be advisable to hang a heavier model without proper wall anchors, though—models like the Pro-Lift T-5305 are almost 90 pounds!

 Some can completely break down into separate pieces, like the MoJack XT or the MoJack MJPRO.
 They need to be reassembled before use, and always make sure to put your lift back together as per the manufacturer’s instructions for safety.

 Since you’re a hard worker, it makes sense that your equipment works hard, too.
 We all deserve a hassle-free experience when working on the lawn.

 All of the best lawn mower lifts on this list feature solid construction of heavy metal.
 They also include safety features like wheel anchors and safety stops in the lifts.
 The weight capacity is your most important factor, though, since you want to be able to lift your mower with confidence.
-After all, when it comes to maintain your expensive equipment, there’s no excuse to sacrifice quality.
+After all, when it comes to maintaining your expensive equipment, there’s no excuse to sacrifice quality.

 With the units on our list, you can complete your equipment upkeep, knowing you’ve chosen one of the best.
 Our top three are:

-- MoJack MJPRO 750-Pound Lift—Best Overall
+- MoJack MJPRO 750-Pound Lift—Best For Lifting Zero Turn Mowers

 - MoJack XT 550-Pound Residential Riding Lawn Mower Lift—Best Aesthetics